 Without a Google Account, isUserVerifyingPlatformAuthenticatorAvailable()

-will still return true and nudge the user to
+return true and nudge the user to sign in.
+Google

 Android devices are tightly integrated with Google Accounts, making it unlikely for users to encounter scenarios where they donβt have an active Google Account on their Android.
 This integration ensures that most Android devices meet the requirement of being logged into a Google Account, which is essential for utilizing passkeys.
 Additionally, screen locks, such as PINs or patterns, have become a default security feature on most Android devices.
 This widespread adoption means that most devices are already configured to support passkeys, further simplifying the onboarding process for users.